ecomfe/veui-docs/one/docs/en-US/components/carousel.md

 | ``item`` | [^slot-item] |

 ^^^slot-item
-The content of each carousel item.
-Displays the corresponding image by default.
+Used to customize the area of each carousel item.

+Default content: Carousel item image.

-The slot props are the same as each item inside `datasource` (including custom properties), with an extra `index: number`, which denotes the index within the datasource. i.e. The `slot-scope` is in the form of `{src, alt, label, index, ...}`.
+The scope parameter is the content of each item in the [`datasource`](#props-datasource) prop (which can have custom fields) plus `index: number` representing the index of the carousel item.
+Therefore, the entire value bound by `slot-scope` is `{src, alt, label, index, ...}`.
 ^^^

 ### Events